CGFM actual exam questions by Killexams.com - reditustax

 Investment management considerations (e.g., selection of money managers, role of prudent experts, understanding of markets, monitoring and evaluating performance, risk exam/avoidance, internal controls).

-C. Demonstrate an understanding of loan and loan guarantee programs and debt collection, including:
+C. Demonstrate an understanding of loan and loan ensure programs and debt collection, including:

-The components of loan and loan guarantee programs (e.g., rationale, credit extension, account servicing, debt write-off, performance measurement).
+The components of loan and loan ensure programs (e.g., rationale, credit extension, account servicing, debt write-off, performance measurement).

 The components of delinquent debt collection (e.g., salary and refund offsets, collection agencies, delinquency rates, aging, reporting requirements).